 “the ultimate measure of success will not be how fast we can develop tools, it will be how equally we can distribute them.
 None of us can accept a world in which some people are protected while others remain exposed.”

 As was seen with the debacles over country procurement of PPE and ventilators, it may be, sadly, that such a world is acceptable to many for quite some time.

-Although hosted in Brussels, Geneva was front and centre
+Although hosted in Brussels, Geneva was front and center

-Although the pledging event was convened from Brussels, Geneva based organisations were front and centre.
+Although the pledging event was convened from Brussels, Geneva-based organizations were front and center.
 As well as WHO, almost all non-state partners involved are headquartered here: WEF, GAVI, Unitaid, the International Federation of Pharmaceutical Manufacturers and Associations, Global Fund, and the Foundation for Innovative New Diagnostics.

 This underscores how crucial the Geneva ecosystem is to solving the crisis and also poses the question: Why was this happening in Brussels and not during WHO’s annual World Health Assembly in two weeks?
 Geneva-based journalist Priti Patnaik has two interesting pieces on these issues: one on the way WHO has potentially been side-lined in the context of the EU's pledging event for fighting the pandemic - how resources will be spent and overseen (here).
 And another on the ongoing negotiations around the EU’s proposed resolution on Coronavirus response that will be taken up at the upcoming World Health Assembly (here).